jaysoo/nx-react-book/manuscript/chapter3.md

 nx g @nrwl/express:app api --no-interactive
 ```

-We can start the API server.
+Just like our frontend application, we can use Nx to serve the API.

 ```bash
 nx serve api
 ```

 And when we open up `http://localhost:3333/api` we'll be greeted by a nice message.
-(How nice!)

 ```json

 { "message": "Welcome to api!" }
 ```

-Next, let's add a handler for `/api/books` so we can use this in our `books-data-access` library.
+Next, let's add the `/api/books` endpoint so that we can use this in our `books-data-access` library.
 But first, we need to add CORS support to our API because it is running on a different port.

 ```bash
 npm install cors